Young Citizens appoints new CEO Ashley Hodges to lead the charity’s next phase of growth

 Young Citizens are pleased to announce the appointment of Ashley Hodges to the role of CEO to lead the charity into a new phase of growth – and continue its mission to put citizenship education at the heart of primary and secondary education in the UK.

-The former Speakers for Schools and AccessEd leader, with a proven track record for scaling charities and engaging schools and policy makers at a national level, Hodges will lead a team of twenty and oversee the strategic development of Young Citizen’s work.
+The former CEO of Speakers for Schools and AccessEd leader has a proven track record for scaling charities and engaging schools and policy makers at a national level.
+Hodges will lead a team of twenty and oversee the strategic development of Young Citizen’s work.

 Through a programme of education initiatives and participatory learning experiences, Young Citizens has engaged over a million children aged 5-18 years old this year through its network of over 5,000 schools, helping young people in the UK understand the law, their rights and responsibilities as citizens, and prepare them for civic life.
 Young Citizens ensures schools have access to quality lessons and online resources in addition to formative experiences through their hallmark programmes such as , , and the .

 With a background in politics and community action, Hodges joins Young Citizens at a crucial juncture.
 Today’s younger citizens find themselves at the forefront of spearheading political and social change – shining a light on critical issues such as Climate Change, Black Lives Matter, LGBTQ+ rights and the poverty, gender and racial disparities exacerbated by the COVID-19 pandemic.
 The potential for the UK’s youth to imagine new and collective solutions for society and actively campaign for change both in and out of schools, has never been greater.